jeremy6d/socialmemorycomplex.net/_posts/2010-06-02-gridfs-with-mongoid-and-carrierwave-on-rails-3.markdown

 <%= link_to 'Back', things_path %>
 {% endhighlight %}

 We can start up the server by invoking `rails server`.
 Navigating to `http://localhost:3000/things/new` should give us a form where we can select an image to upload.
-The image should get uploaded and the "thing" save without a hitch, but when it redirects you to view the "thing" there will be a broken image waiting for you.
+The image should get uploaded and the "thing" saved without a hitch, but when it redirects you to view the "thing" there will be a broken image waiting for you.
 This is because Rails has no freakin' clue how to access the file via GridFS.
 So we need to tell it how.

-In order to serve the image as quickly as possible, we need a way to access GridFS without needing the entire Rails stack involved.
+In order to serve the image as quickly as possible, we need a way to access GridFS without involving the entire Rails slow-ass stack.
 Enter Rails Metal, which allows you to process requests directly from Rack.
 While Rails 2 required you to place metal processing in its own directory under app, Rails 3 bakes Rack support directly into the inheritance hierarchy of ActionController, allowing you to do something like this:

 {% highlight ruby %}
 require 'mongo'